- Business and Employment»

 Any comprehensive analysis of small business finance communications problems and solutions must necessarily place a great deal of emphasis on commercial banking and other lending relationships.
 Bank failures are at a historically high level, and even more banks are defined as having serious operating deficiencies by the Federal Deposit Insurance Corporation.
 Banks are simply not making commercial mortgages and small business loans at a rate that will sustain normal working capital needs for small businesses.

 Faced with inadequate help from their bank, small business owners will eventually reach the point where they ask themselves: Should I fire my banker?
 Evaluating which banks are "bad banks" is increasingly vital to the future financial health of most businesses.
 When your business continues to be unsuccessful in obtaining sufficient working capital and other business financing from your current bank, firing your banker has become a more necessary and practical part of any prudent solution to a critical problem for many commercial borrowers.
-By the way, the Federal Deposit Insurance Corporation could fire your banker for you (if you don't do it first) since there continue to be literally hundreds of "problem banks" on the monitoring list for the FDIC.
+By the way, the Federal Deposit Insurance Corporation could fire your banker for you (if you don't do it first) since in 2017 there continue to be well over 100 "problem banks" on the monitoring list for the FDIC.

 In a friendlier banking climate than the one now facing all of us, such concerns might not be at a critical level.
 But the financial chaos that began impacting banks several years ago has probably changed the face of commercial lending forever.